 Our youngest and most energetic ambassador, Chase's favourite sport is soccer.
 At just four years old, Chase was diagnosed with Wilms tumour and underwent cancer treatment and recovery at The Children's Hospital at Westmead in Sydney.

 Gun midfielder, Adam, now calls the Western Bulldogs home.
 The star player began his AFL career playing for Greater Western Sydney and played 94 games for Collingwood between 2016 and 2020.
 In 2019 Adam was awarded the Neale Daniher Trophy and has been a long-time supporter of Footy Colours Day.

 A key defender and midfield player, Jack debuted for Collingwood in 2015.
-Beginning his AFL career at the Brisbane Lions, Jack has played a total of 44 AFL games and has won Third Best and Fairest (J.J.
+Beginning his AFL career at the Brisbane Lions, Jack has played a total of 184 AFL games and has won Third Best and Fairest (J.J.
 Joyce Trophy) three times, and was the 2021 Collingwood Best and Fairest

 A lover of rugby since she was a junior playing in her hometown of Bega, Kezie now plays for both the Australian Jillaroos and St George Illawarra Dragons women’s team.
 Kezie captained the NSW side in the 2020 Women’s State of Origin.